May 30, 2023

 It is Also known as post-mortem lividity, hypostasis, livor mortis, vibices, or suggillation.
 This stain is Present in dependent parts of the body i.e., areas that do not touch the ground but face towards the ground.

-Gravitational forces cause the pooling of blood in capillaries and venules so there is accumulation of deoxyhemoglobin blood in the skin causes a bluish-purple appearance there is Skin discoloration of rete mucosum of the dermis.
+Gravitational forces cause blood to pool in capillaries and venules, accumulating deoxyhemoglobin blood in the skin, and causing a bluish-purple appearance.
+There is also Skin discoloration of the rete mucosum of the dermis.

 This stain is absent in pressure parts of the body.
 It begins shortly after death, that is after 30 minutes.
 And it is visible for 2 hours after death.
 Maximum visibility is for 6-12 hours and fixation occurs after 7-8 hours.